 Children aged 6 and under visit for free

-MILL HERITAGE TOURS – Sundays – Discover Historic Yates Mill, a place of business, community and exciting local history!
-Explore the inner workings of the mill and witness the power of water as it turns the milling machinery.
+MILL HERITAGE TOURS – most Saturdays and Sundays – Discover Historic Yates Mill, a place of business, community and exciting local history!
+Watch a brief video then explore the inner workings of the mill itself.

-- Every Sunday from March through November, except on corn-grinding weekends.
+- Every Saturday and Sunday from March through November, except on corn-grinding weekends.